 The itineraries are jam packed, there's so much to choose from it's hard to know where to begin.
 Most cruise ships split into two main areas, the east (usually visiting Croatia, Egypt, Greece, Israel and Turkey) and the west (Spain, France, Italy and Balearic Islands).

-Thomson Cruises, Thomson Majesty, 2nd Aug 16, 7 nights, sailing from Palma
+Thomson Cruises, Thomson Spirit, 18th Sep 16, 14 nights, sailing from Malaga

 All Tips Included

-Royal Caribbean International, Harmony of the Seas, 1st Sep 16, 7 nights, sailing from Rome (Civitavecchia)
+Royal Caribbean International, Jewel of the Seas, 9th Oct 16, 9 nights, sailing from Rome (Civitavecchia)

 Known as ‘the Pearl of the Adriatic’ it’s easy to see why Dubrovnik is compared to Italy’s Venice.
 The Old Town boasts fountains (including Onofrio’s Large Fountain built in 1444), sculpted domes, a sea of terracotta roofs, and instead of canals, white marble streets lined with Baroque buildings.
 A great place to start exploring this medieval city, and get your bearings, is by walking the walls surrounding the area.
 Stretching 25m high the walls still feature all five towers (built between the 12th and 17thcenturies) and offer spectacular views of the Old Town.